 Patients who had migraine with or without aura were randomized to receive 10, 20, or 40 mg doses of rizatriptan or sumatriptan 100 mg or placebo.
 This was a double-blind outpatient trial enrolling 449 patients.
 The proportion of patients with headache relief at two hours was 18 percent for placebo, 46 percent for sumatriptan, 52 percent for rizatriptan 10 mg, 56 percent for rizatriptan 20 mg, and 67 percent for rizatriptan 40 mg.
 All differences with placebo were statistically significant (p<0.001).
 Rizatriptan 40 mg was superior to sumatriptan (p=0.001).
 The recurrence of headache within 24 hours was found to be equal across all treatment groups at approximately 40 percent.
-Adverse events occurred more frequently after a 40 mg dose of rizatriptan versus the other treatments.
+Adverse events occurred more frequently after rizatriptan 40 mg compared to other treatments.
 Rizatriptan doses of 20 and 40 mg exceed the current FDA approved labeling.